Marketed as the Swiss Army knife of coffee makers, Ninja makes makes some pretty big claims about its multi-functional brewer.

 Ninja Coffee Bar CF097

 A step up from the CF080Z and CF085Z, the CF097 features a couple extra brew sizes, a stronger “Cafe Forte” setting and comes with a built-in frother that can be used to froth both hot and cold milk.
-This model is the same as the CF091 above, except this one comes with the thermal carafe and a 50 oz iced coffee pitcher.
-This is the most expensive model and comes with the most accessories.
+It also comes with the thermal carafe and a 50 oz iced coffee pitcher.
+This is the best model and comes with the most accessories.

 Ninja Coffee Bar CF112

-The outlier of the 5 Ninja models, the CF112 also has the “Cafe Forte” setting and can brew the XL Cup and XL Multi-Serve sizes, but it doesn’t have carafe compatibility and thus can’t brew the half or full carafe.
+The outlier of the 4 Ninja models, the CF112 also has the “Cafe Forte” setting and can brew the XL Cup and XL Multi-Serve sizes (just like the CF097 above), but it doesn’t have carafe compatibility and thus can’t brew the half or full carafe.

 Difference Between Ninja Coffee Bar Glass Carafe System & Thermal Carafe System

-- Standard and premium Ninja Coffee Bar Glass Carafe system (CF085Z and CF091)
+- Standard and premium Ninja Coffee Bar Glass Carafe system (CF085Z)

 - Standard and premium Ninja Coffee Bar Thermal Carafe system (CF080Z and CF097)